renukakalve/failure_modes_of_vision-models/notes/research_notes.md

 ## 2. Core Research Question

-**Do convolutional neural networks degrade gracefully under distribution shift, or do structured corruptions induce predictable failure modes?**
+Do convolutional neural networks degrade gradually under distribution shift, or do certain corruptions cause sharp, predictable failure patterns?

 Understanding this distinction is critical for developing reliable perception systems intended for real-world deployment.